 Determining the cause of an accident is the first step toward collecting damages from the other party.
 When the cause is unclear, the team at Neale & Fhima will gather information from the parties, witnesses, law enforcement, and our own investigators in order to piece together what happened.

 We also make a practice of analyzing data from government agencies to stay abreast of the latest trends in driver negligence.
 For 2015, the California Highway Patrol (CHP) reports that 13,204 collisions involving injuries occurred in Orange County.
-Excluding pedestrian-related causes, here are the ten most frequent causes of those accidents:
+Excluding pedestrian-related causes, here are the ten most frequent causes of those accidents, an area where pedestrian accident lawyer expertise is invaluable:

 Notably absent from this list are texting behind the wheel and other forms of distracted driving.
 Despite all the efforts to reduce distracted driving, it remains an ever-present danger on the streets of Southern California.
 Given how many of the causes listed above are attributable to driver error, however, it is safe to assume that distracted driving plays a role in many of them.